YesselmanLab/rna_motif_library/README.md

 interacting
-`data/tertiary_contacts` - tertiary contacts found go here, classified by what two types of motifs are in the contact `data/out_csvs` - CSVs with further data go here
+`data/tertiary_contacts` - tertiary contacts found go here, classified by what two types of motifs are in the contact `data/out_csvs` - CSVs with further data go here `data/out_json` - motif data for each PDB is saved in JSON files for further analysis

 Note: folders in `data/motifs` named `nways` refer to n-way junctions (2ways, 3ways, etc)